NervanaSystems/ngraph/doc/sphinx/source/howto/handle.rst

    :lines: 17-19

-Convert ONNX model to an ngraph model
+Convert an ONNX model to an ngraph model
 --------------------------------------

 .. literalinclude:: ../../../examples/onnx_example.py